kostich/semafor/WINDOWS.md

 Now you can double-click semafor.exe and Semafor will launch on Windows.

-If you get the error about the missing question database, follow the instructions for acquiring the database listed in the README.
+If you get the error about the missing question database, download the database from the address `http://костић.срб/data.db` via the web browser and place the file into the directory where the Semafor executable is located.